ExoPie/ExoPieDecorator/bbDM/README.md

+## to do in the limit model

+1. test the code with 12 bins
+2. why muon id and muon scale are so shifted in run 2 combo plot (cr only fit): check the shape of all the needd nuisances, and smooth them if needed,
+3.

 ## Only for Raman
 I don't have setup of correct version of combine, so i source this script in my area, you might want to install the combine correctly. source envsetter.sh